manorrock/azure-examples/appservice/docker-glassfish/README.md

-# Deploy a custom Glassfish to Azure App Service (using a Docker image)
+# Deploy Glassfish using a Docker image

 ## Prerequisites